All the Nordstrom sales you'll want to shop this Black Friday

 ____________________________________________________________________________

-Known for its high-quality hair care, this T3 hair dryer has left reviewers raving over its light weight and auto pause sensor, meaning that it automatically shuts off when you put it down, and then turns back on again when you pick it up again.
+Known for its high-quality hair care, this T3 hair dryer has left reviewers raving over its light weight and auto pause sensor, meaning that it automatically shuts off when you put it down and then turns back on when you pick it up again.

 ____________________________________________________________________________